 Ph.D. candidates are required to take three core courses and three elective courses.
 They are also required to attend the weekly MCB seminar and colloquium, and take part in one journal club per semester until their fifth year in the program.
 First-year Ph.D. students take three lab rotations to select a dissertation lab.
 Second-year students must pass an original research proposal and exam.
 Dissertation candidates must pass a dissertation prospectus, data defense and final exam.

 Typical Course of Study for the Ph.D.

 The summer of the first year marks the transition to full-time research.
 Students and rotation mentors self-select for the students' laboratory research "home" in which the students' dissertation research will be performed.
 Students begin preparing an NSF-style proposal about their research project after meeting with the Office of Professional Development for guidance on crafting a proposal.

 In the third year, students typically fulfill any remaining advanced electives requirements.
-At the beginning of the first semester, most students submit their choices for a Ph.D. dissertation committee.
+At the beginning of the first semester, students submit their choices for a Ph.D. dissertation committee.

 In the summer of the third year, students are expected to write and present a prospectus of proposed work to the dissertation committee.

 In the fourth and fifth years in the program, students focus on full-time research lab work directed toward completion of their dissertations.
 At least two months before the dissertation examination, students are to schedule a data defense with their committee.
 The successful completion of the data defense gives the student approval to write the dissertation and identifies issues to be addressed prior to the dissertation examination.
 Students will write the dissertation and defend it in front of the committee and present a dissertation seminar for the whole MCB community.

 Only Five-College students (Amherst, Hampshire, Mt.
 Holyoke, Smith or UMass) are eligible to become M.S. candidates.
 Students from other institutions are not accepted.